-If you need to reschedule a family time session, contact the caseworker as soon as you know.
-If you decide you no longer want to or are unable to be a Family Time Supporter for a family, contact the caseworker to set a date when you will stop providing family time.
-Plans should be made with the caseworker before the last family time event to minimize the negative impact this may have on the child.
+If you need to reschedule a family contact session, contact the caseworker as soon as you know.
+If you decide you no longer want to or are unable to be a Family Contact Supporter for a family, contact the caseworker to set a date when you will stop providing family contact.
+Plans should be made with the caseworker before the last family contact event to minimize the negative impact this may have on the child.

 Special considerations must be made when a parent or child has experienced domestic violence or sexual abuse.
 This is also true when a parent is living in residential treatment or jail or prison.
-The caseworker will give you extra tips if you are a Family Time Supporter for a family who has this type of situation (see Appendix E).
+The caseworker will give you extra tips if you are a Family Contact Supporter for a family who has this type of situation (see Appendix E).

-Before, During, and After Family Time
+Before, During, and After Family Contact

-Your role as a Family Time Supporter is to empower parents to have safe, meaningful, and healthy contact with their child that celebrates the family's culture.
-This can be done by helping parents plan ageappropriate family activities for their family time.
+Your role as a Family Contact Supporter is to empower parents to have safe, meaningful, and healthy contact with their child that celebrates the family's culture.
+This can be done by helping parents plan age-appropriate family activities for their family contact.

-Before Family Time
+Before Family Contact

-- Receive a copy of the family time plan from the caseworker. - Meet with the caseworker to understand your role in the family time plan. - Before the first session, you will be told about any safety matters concerning: - Visitors (including pets) allowed or not allowed to attend - Toys, food, types and frequency of gifts - Permissions for taking photos and video/audio recordings - Use of cellular phones - Toileting parameters - When and how coaching should be delivered - Conducting meaningful age and developmentally appropriate activities - Accessibility of space, transportation, physical considerations, and communication
+- Receive a copy of the family contact plan from the caseworker. - Meet with the caseworker to understand your role in the family contact plan. - Before the first session, you will be told about any safety matters concerning: - Visitors (including pets) allowed or not allowed to attend - Toys, food, types and frequency of gifts - Permissions for taking photos and video/audio recordings - Use of cellular phones - Toileting parameters - When and how coaching should be delivered - Conducting meaningful age and developmentally appropriate activities - Accessibility of space, transportation, physical considerations, and communication

-- Safety of family time space such as access to weapons, others who may pose a threat, or environmental concerns - Explanations about measures to address substance use, if currently suspected - It is very important to understand the boundaries for family time within the family time plan.
-It is your responsibility as the Family Time Supporter to ensure family time is appropriate. - Tour the location if family time is not going to happen in the home.
-Think about the setting and how it will contribute to safety and allow for activities. - Talk with the parent and help them decide on one or more resiliency activities to do during the family time event.
+- Safety of family contact space such as access to weapons, others who may pose a threat, or environmental concerns - Explanations about measures to address substance use, if currently suspected - It is very important to understand the boundaries for family contact within the family contact plan.
+It is your responsibility as the Family Contact Supporter to ensure family contact is appropriate. - Tour the location if family contact is not going to happen in the home.
+Think about the setting and how it will contribute to safety and allow for activities. - Talk with the parent and help them decide on one or more resiliency activities to do during the family contact event.

-During Family Time
+During Family Contact

-Each family time event should flow using the same process, so the events are predictable for the parent and child.
+Each family contact event should flow using the same process so the events are predictable for the parent and child.
 This helps create feelings of safety and security.
 Each session should include: